 - Understand the 6 parts of an effective remorse expression.

-- Craft and express your remorse effectively (using provided examples for direction).
+- Craft and express your remorse effectively (using a downloadable blueprint for direction).

-- Make remorseful expressions sincerely and as often as necessary by implementing the ideas in the blueprint.
+- Make remorseful expressions sincerely and as often as necessary by using the ideas in the course and blueprint.

-When all is said and done, don’t you simply want your partner to feel safe with you again?
-Do what it takes to ensure his or her feelings are acknowledged, validated, and respected.
-When you can communicate what you are sorry for and why, hope and warmth can return and forgiveness will become more possible.
+When all is said and done, don’t you want your partner to feel safe with you again?
+Do what it takes to ensure his or her feelings are known, validated, and respected.
+Communicating what you are sorry for and why allows for hope and warmth to return.
+Thus forgiveness will become more possible.

-I do hope this information is helpful and encourages you to take the steps toward recovery and a healthier relationship.
-For more support and information, please visit my Affair Counseling page or contact me for a consultation soon.
+I do hope this information is helpful and encourages you to take steps toward recovering from an affair and creating a healthier relationship.
+For more support and information, please consider learning about my Infidelity Recovery Program or contact me for a consultation soon.
 My Miami FL-based counseling practice would love to help your relationship thrive no matter where you are in the country.
 To start recovering from an affair, follow these steps: